gruntwork-io/docs/docs/2.0/docs/accountfactory/tutorials/modify-account.md

 ### Updating the Account via the new AWS account request file

-You may update some attributes of an AWS Account by modifying the account request file in `_new_account_requests`.
-See below for steps to update each attribute.
+You can update specific attributes of an AWS account by modifying the corresponding account request file in the `_new_account_requests` directory.
+Follow the steps below to update specific attributes:

+#### Steps to Update

-Start by creating a new branch that will contain your changes.
+1. Begin by creating a new branch to contain your changes.

-1. Update the name of the OU by modifying the `organizational_unit_name` key
+2. Update the desired attributes:
+   - To change the Organizational Unit (OU) name, modify the value of the `organizational_unit_name` key.
-1. Updating the account admin user by modifying the `sso_user_first_name`, `sso_user_last_name`, and `sso_user_email` keys to the new users first name, last name, and email.
+   - To update the account admin user, adjust the `sso_user_first_name`, `sso_user_last_name`, and `sso_user_email` keys with the new user's first name, last name, and email.

-After you have made your modifications, push your branch and create a pull request.
-Gruntwork Pipelines will detect the account changes and run a `plan` operation.
-Review the output of the `plan` to confirm the output is as expected.
-Once confirmed, merge the PR to apply the changes.
+#### Applying the Updates

+After completing your modifications:
+1. Push the branch containing your changes and create a pull request.
+2. Gruntwork Pipelines automatically detects updates and executes a `plan` operation.
+3. Review the output of the `plan` to ensure the changes are accurate and meet expectations.
+4. Once the changes are validated, merge the pull request to apply the updates.